craigbarnes/lua-gumbo/README.md

 ]]
 ```

-will produce the output structure:
+will produce this table as output:

 ![Table Graph](http://cra.igbarn.es/img/lua-gumbo-graph.png)